"Come in and know me better, man"

 A Christmas Carol is a story that gets a lot of play in our house during this time of year.
 We have the recent Jim Carrey motion capture version that Jamie uses in class, as it is one of the most faithful adaptations.
 We watch Mickey's Christmas Carol for Scrooge McDuck (lovingly homaged in this year's Ducktales Christmas episode).
 We watch the derivations of the story, like Rod Serling's haunting Carol for Another Christmas.
 And of course, we watch the best adaptation of them all - Muppet Christmas Carol.
 I'm not joking on that last part.
 Michael Caine has to be one of the best Ebeneezer Scrooge's ever because he plays the role with such sincerity.
 The perfect straight-man while surrounded by Muppets.
+This year, we are just missing the Dallas Theater Center version.

 Of late, the Ghost of Christmas Present has become a fascinating figure to me.
 A Father Christmas like figure.
 A giant of a man - a symbol of plenty.
 A cornucopia for a torch and a bountiful feast before him.
 And through his journey he shows Scrooge the abundance of the celebration, even for those of meager means.